 During the development of the Plan the licence for the River Derg and Strule regime has been updated and the changes incorporated into the DO assessment.
 Historically, River Derg has been used as the only abstraction source for supplying raw water to Derg WTW.
-The 2007 Derg abstraction licence (AlL/2007/0037) stated that NI Water could abstract a daily limit of 15 Ml/d from River Derg and no environmental flow conditions were imposed.
+The 2007 Derg abstraction licence (AIL/2007/0037) stated that NI Water could abstract a daily limit of 15 MI/d from River Derg and no environmental flow conditions were imposed.
 At that stage the River Derg was the only source for the Derg WTW.

 The implementation of an additional abstraction from the River Strule to supplement the River Derg supply, particularly during times of low flow, was completed in 2015.
 This required the revision and reissue of the abstraction licence conditions for the River Derg and Strule source group.
-A new abstraction licence issued in draft in 2010 states that up to 26.6 Ml/d can be abstracted from either the River Derg or from the new River Strule intake.
+A new abstraction licence issued in draft in 2010 stated that up to 26.6 Ml/d can be abstracted from either the River Derg or from the new River Strule intake.
 However, the combined group volume taken from both rivers cannot exceed 26.6 Ml/d.
+The interpretation of the environmental flow conditions in the 2010 draft licence was clarified in a revised licence (AIL/2008/0178 v3), which was issued in March 2018.
+The abstraction volumes are unchanged; however this clarification has resulted in a net increase in the DO from Derg WTW.